microsoft/playwright/docs/api.md

 #### page.screenshot([options])
 - `options` <[Object]>
   - `path` <[string]> The file path to save the image to.
 The screenshot type will be inferred from file extension.
-If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the image won't be saved to the disk.
   - `type` <"png"|"jpeg"> Specify screenshot type, defaults to `png`.
   - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
   - `fullPage` <[boolean]> When true, takes a screenshot of the full scrollable page, instead of the currently visible viewport.
 Defaults to `false`.